jdguzman/balihoo_lpc_client/README.md

 - `from:` A start date to filter results, with the format `yyyy-mm-dd`
 - `to:` An end date to filter results, with the format `yyyy-mm-dd`
-- `locations:` A location or locations to get data for.
-If location_key was given during authentications this should not be used.
+- `locations:` A location or locations to get data for. _*If location_key was given during authentication this should not be used.*_
 - `tactic_id:` Tactic id to filter results.
 Only supported with `get_report_data` endpoint.